The Top 10 Faroe Islands Tours

 Leave room in your schedule to experience several of the villages on Sandoy Islands.
 There is the main village Sandur where you will see lovely lakes along the road.
 The land is somehow more flat and fertile here.

 Other must-see villages on Sandoy are Skarvanes and Húsavík both villages come with stunning ocean views.
-Your tour will be complete with a cruise along the cliffside to the village Dalur.
+Your tour will be complete with a cruise along the cliffside to the hamlet Dalur.
 Sandoy Island is still very well hidden and unknown.
-But Sandoy might well be the next big thing.
+But Sandoy Island might well be the next big thing.

 3. Bøur